HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 As a common design rule, you usually do not implement the Box interface directly, but extend instead the abstract class `com.horizen.box.AbstractBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractBox.java>`_, which already provides default implementations of some useful methods like ``id()``, ``equals()``, ``hashCode()``, ``typeName()`` and ``isCustom()``.
-This class requires the definition of another object: a class extending `com.horizen.box.AbstractBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractBox.java>`_, where you should put all the properties of the box, including the proposition.
+This class requires the definition of another object: a class extending `com.horizen.box.AbstractBoxData <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractBoxData.java>`_, where you should put all the properties of the box, including the proposition.
 You can think of the AbstractBoxData as an inner container of all the fields of your box.
 This data object must be passed in the constructor of AbstractBox, along with the nonce.
 The important methods of AbstractBoxData that need to be implemented are: